GangstersPairOfDice/gta-sa-openpilot/README.md

 # gta-sa-openpilot
 self driving in Grand Theft Auto: San Andreas using comma.ai's openpilot

+# status

+project postponed until i get a better computer. installing openpilot from source using homebrew on a mac probably takes 12+ hours, so either i find the time or get a better computer.

 ## plan

 I am not sure whether i need to train a new net or not.